 Students will be grouped based on physical distancing requirements for room capacity.
 While we recognize that remaining 6 ft apart will be challenging and perhaps not possible at every moment in time, our classrooms and other learning spaces will be set up to maximize this practice.
 Intensive retrofitting work is being completed to enable us to best meet this expectation.

 The virus is primarily spread between people via droplets in the air when an infected person coughs, sneezes, or speaks.
-Increasing air circulation in the indoor spaces will reduce the risk of transmission of the virus within these spaces.
+Increasing air ventilation in the indoor spaces will reduce the risk of transmission of the virus within these spaces.
 We are reviewing all buildings for circulation patterns and possibilities, which vary by building and unique system features, with the goal to maximize circulation.